mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 #### Clear
-Gets the default instance of .
+Gets the default instance of
+ *See: T:Eliassen.System.ResponseModel.ICaptureResultMessage*.

 #### Capture
-Gets the default instance of .
+Gets the default instance of
+ *See: T:Eliassen.System.ResponseModel.ICaptureResultMessage*.

 ## Class: System.Security.Claims.ClaimsPrincipalExtensions
-Extensions to manage on
+Extensions to manage
+ *See: T:System.Security.Claims.Claim*on
+ *See: T:System.Security.Claims.ClaimsPrincipal*
 ### Methods

 #### GetAllClaims(System.Security.Claims.ClaimsPrincipal)
-Iterate all for provided
+Iterate all
+ *See: T:System.Security.Claims.Claim*for provided
+ *See: T:System.Security.Claims.ClaimsPrincipal*

 ##### Parameters
 * *principal:*